SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 ## Extra partitions
 Besides we'll have to mount our extra **disk partitions** as well and for that purpose we'll add NTFS support.
 So install `ntfs-3g`.
 And now you can mount ntfs partitions with `sudo mount` but it's not an idea solution.
 To make changes permanently you've to edit `fstab`.

+## Plasma Specials

+### Spell check

+### Fonts
+To enhance performance for terminal and other places you might want to Install `noto-sans` optional dependency, especially for `emoji-picker`.

+If you face problem in default terminal and othere monospace fonts, try installing `ttf-dejavu` and `ttf-liberation`.